OpenCollarTeam/opencollarteam.github.io/docs/Relay.md

 <img src="/static/relayask.png" width="300" style="margin: 20px auto;" />
 </div>

 These options allow the wearer to select the object or its owner as "trusted" on the relay, or blocked on the relay; that is, they will be permitted to autotrap, overriding the "ask" step; or requests from them will be blocked.
-If the particular trap is scripted to send the user UUID, the relay will also show options to trust or block the user of the trap.  **This is distinct from the "Trusted" setting above, it merely exempts certain objects and object owners from "Ask" when "Ask" mode is set.** Setting for this is `RELAY=trustav~[UUID]`.
+If the particular trap is scripted to send the user UUID, the relay will also show options to trust or block the user of the trap.  **This is distinct from the "Trusted" setting above, it merely exempts certain objects and object owners from "Ask" when "Ask" mode is set.** Setting for this is `RELAY=trustav~[UUID]~trustobj~[UUID]` or `RELAY=blockav~[UUID}~blockobj~[UUID]`.

 ### Auto
 Allows objects to apply restrictions automatically without a prior request.
 Toggles with Trusted and Ask.